Qiskit/documentation/docs/api/qiskit/0.37/qiskit.circuit.library.CZGate.md

     \end{pmatrix}\end{split}
 $$

-In the computational basis, this gate flips the phase of the target qubit if the control qubit is in the $|1\rangle$ state.
+In the computational basis, this gate flips the phase of the target qubit if the control qubit is in the $\vert 1\rangle$ state.

 Create new CZ gate.